YG Entertainment: 2012–2016: International recognition and business expansion

-In 2015, YG invested nearly US$100 million in a new Gyeonggi-do-based industrial complex which was slated to be complete by December 2018.
+In 2015, YG invested nearly US$100 million in a new Gyeonggi Province-based industrial complex which was slated to be complete by December 2018.
 Real estate in Seoul worth ₩16 billion (US$14 million) was also purchased for the purpose of expanding their headquarters.
 In that year, the company also saw the creation of two sub-labels, the first led by Tablo and the second headed by YG producers Teddy Park of 1TYM and Kush of Stony Skunk.
-Additionally, the members of the losing team from the reality series WIN: Who is Next regrouped and debuted as iKon, along with a new member.
+The members of the losing team from the reality series WIN: Who is Next regrouped and debuted as iKon, along with a new member.

-In April 2016, Gong Minji, the youngest member of 2NE1 announced that she had left 2NE1, YG Entertainment stated that the group would continue as a trio.
-However, in November 2016, YG announced that CL and Dara had renewed their contracts as solo artists, indicating Park Bom's departure from the agency and the disbandment of 2NE1.
+When Gong Minji, the youngest member of 2NE1 announced that she had left the group in April 2016, YG Entertainment stated that the group would continue as a trio.
+In November 2016, YG announced that CL and Dara had renewed their contracts as solo artists, indicating Park Bom's departure from the agency and the disbandment of 2NE1.
 On January 21, 2017, 2NE1 appeared as a trio and released "Goodbye" as a farewell song that CL wrote when she heard the news of Minji's departure.

 Sixteen years after the group's disbandment, first-generation K-pop boy band Sechs Kies signed a contract with YG in May 2016 to relaunch their career.
 In the same month, Chinese technology enterprises Tencent and Weiying Technology announced an investment of US$85 million in YG.
 Weiying took an 8.2% stake in the company and Tencent a 4.5% stake.
 YG later added Lee Jong-suk, Kang Dong-won, and Kim Hee-jung to their list of actors.
 YG debuted their second girl group Blackpink in 2016, their first since 2NE1, followed by the solo rapper One the following year.